machingclee/2023-12-16-springboot-prisma-jinq/README.md

 - With my experience from `prisma` + `kysely` in `nodejs` world, I believe prisma + springboot must be a good fit.

 - We integrate springboot with jooq.
-Jooq reverse-engineer our database and produce types, fieldnames automatically for us.
+Jooq reverse-engineers our database and produce types, fieldnames automatically for us.
 Which is a counterpart of kysely in nodejs world.